sailscastshq/docs.sailscasts.com/docs/slipway/content.md

 Use **Save & Deploy** and wait for the pinned deployment to become healthy.
 Saving alone does not rebuild an application that compiles content at build time.

+### GitHub rejects a save

+Reconnect the repository with content write access and confirm the environment maps to a branch the integration can update.
+Slipway does not fall back to a local write when a connected repository rejects the operation.

 ## What's next?